UBC-DSCI/introduction-to-datascience-python/source/inference.md

-when we use the `value_counts` function on a grouped series and try to `reset_index` we will end up with two columns with the same name and therefor get an error
+when we use the `value_counts` function on a grouped series and try to `reset_index` we will end up with two columns with the same name and therefore get an error
 (in this case, `room_type` will occur twice).
 Fortunately,
 there is a simple solution: